couchdeveloper/RXPromise/README.md

 Once a promise has been resolved its state cannot change anymore.
 Further attempts to fulfill or reject a resolved promise will have no effect.

 The "consumer" (the client) of the asynchronous task can setup handlers (blocks) which will be invoked when the promise has been resolved.
-There are two kinds of handlers: the _completion handler_ which will be invoked when the promise will be fulfilled and the _error handler_ which will be invoked when the promise will be rejected.
+There are two kinds of handlers: the _completion handler_ which will be invoked when the promise has been fulfilled and the _error handler_ which will be invoked when the promise has been rejected.